Shubhambaisakh/The-German-Cuisine/README.md

 - **Responsive Design**: Optimized for all devices (mobile, tablet, desktop)
 - **Recipe Collection**: Authentic recipes with step-by-step instructions
 - **User-Friendly Interface**: Clean and modern design with intuitive navigation
-- **GDPR Compliant**: Complete with privacy policy and legal notice

 ## 🍽️ Recipes